AntaresSimulatorTeam/antares-doc/docs/reference/outputs.md

 #### CONG.
 PROB + (%)

+Probability for the line to be congested in the upstream-downstream way.

 Up>Dwn Congestion probability = (NC+) / (total number of MC years) with:
 NC+ = number of years during which the interconnection was congested in the Up>Dwn way for **any** length of time within the time frame relevant to the file.

 #### CONG.
 PROB - (%)

+Probability for the line to be congested in the downstream-upstream way.

 Dwn>Up Congestion probability = (NC-) / (total number of MC years) with:
 NC- = number of years during which the interconnection was congested in the Dwn>Up way